SapanaChaudhary/SapanaChaudhary.github.io/_pages/about.md

   - /about.html
 ---

-I'm a first year Ph.D. candidate in the Department of Electrical and Computer Engineering at Texas A&M University, TX, USA.
+I'm a first year Ph.D. candidate in the Department of Electrical and Computer Engineering at the Texas A&M University, TX, USA.
+I am being advised by [Dr. Dileep Kalathil](http://people.tamu.edu/~dileep.kalathil/).
 I work on theory and application of Inverse Reinforcement Learning and Imitation Learning.

 <!--- In the long run, I want to focus on using principles from the human cognition and psychology to build better reinforcement learning agents.--->